Deveron Projects has had over 60 interns joining our team since 2008

 Lauren recently graduated from Glasgow University with a degree in History of Art, and an interest in material culture.
 Sponsored by the Scottish Government's 'Year of Young People', she leads a project engaging youth in issues of politics and democracy, with a focus on the consumption and distribution of information.
 Originally from Bristol, Lauren enjoys writing, clothes making and hillwalking.

-Our current Graduate Intern is Natasha Natarajan.
-Natasha is a history graduate and graphic artist interested in how the creative process can used for individual empowerment and social change.
+Natasha Natarajan is a history graduate and graphic artist interested in how the creative process can be used for individual empowerment and social change.
 When not working she can be found producing cartoons, writing zines, and making handmade books.